Appearance & Reality > The Lord Jesus Christ > Strong and weak

 39 And He went a little beyond them, and fell on His face and prayed, saying, “My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will.”

-A life of true submission to God has positive implications:
+A life of true submission to God has positive implications.

-1. Such a life honours and glorifies God.
+1. A life of true submission to God honours and glorifies God

-2. It helps us grow in moral and spiritual stature.
+2. A life of true submission to God helps us grow in moral and spiritual stature

 The words in James 1:2-4 are a strong encouragement to us as we go through difficulties and trials in submission to the will of God.